6 Identity Resolution Use Cases to Inspire Your Marketing

 Related Content: The Identity Graph—What Every Marketer Needs to Know

-To keep all of this customer data completely private, the agency created a private identity cloud for each client.
-This allows the client to work on a private, encrypted graph for each client, siloed from FullContact’s main identity graph.
+To keep all of this customer data completely secure, the agency created a private cloud for each banking client.
+This allows the client to work on a private, encrypted graph, siloed from FullContact’s main identity graph.

-Now, the bank shares client names and addresses with the private identity clouds and receives back everything they need to engage these people digitally:
+Now, the banking client shares names and addresses with the private clouds and receives back everything they need to engage people digitally: